Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-2.md

 lawful evil, forcing such an owner to commit lawful evil deeds (or else find a more suitable wearer).

+### Ring of Nine Facets
-**Ring of Nine Facets:** This ring is set with a gem of nine facets, each one in-scribed with a different incomprehensible rune.
+This ring is set with a gem of nine facets, each one in-scribed with a different incomprehensible rune.
 Each day at sunrise, the gem turns to display a different facet.
 The active facet determines the *Ring's*power for that day.
 Each day, roll 1d10 to